doublefourteen/ubgpsuite/README.md

 filtering utilities, in order to extrapolate only relevant data out of each MRT dump (and incidentally save quite some time).
 In-depth documentation of `bgpgrep` is available in its man page.

+`peerindex` allows to quickly inspect the peer index table record inside MRT TABLE_DUMP_V2 RIBs.
+Just like `bgpgrep`, documentation is available in a dedicated man page.

 # Building